-Direct new growth and development to Tier 1, Tier 2, and Tier 3 Future Growth Areas, in that order and as defined in the Growth & Land Use Chapter.

-- 4.2 Support infill development and redevelopment that is complementary to existing character and consistent with available resources to accommodate evolving community needs within the Future Growth Areas. - 4.4 Support needed housing, economic and infrastructure development to accommodate growth in Future Growth Areas as defined. - 4.6 Support efforts to maintain Dark Skies and control light pollution. - 6.19 Allow commercial development in Tier 1 municipalities, allow appropriately scaled commercial development Tier 2 Targeted Growth Areas and, on a case-by-case basis, in Tier 3 Small Established Communities if determined to address a community need. - 9.16 Protect unique view corridors with high aesthetic value, including the south valley floor and the Hwy 40 and CR 129 corridors.
+- 4.1 Direct new growth and development to Tier 1, Tier 2, and Tier 3 Future Growth Areas, in that order and as defined in the Growth & Land Use Chapter. - 4.2 Support infill development and redevelopment that is complementary to existing character and consistent with available resources to accommodate evolving community needs within the Future Growth Areas. - 4.4 Support needed housing, economic and infrastructure development to accommodate growth in Future Growth Areas as defined. - 4.6 Support efforts to maintain Dark Skies and control light pollution. - 6.19 Allow commercial development in Tier 1 municipalities, allow appropriately scaled commercial development Tier 2 Targeted Growth Areas and, on a case-by-case basis, in Tier 3 Small Established Communities if determined to address a community need. - 9.16 Protect unique view corridors with high aesthetic value, including the south valley floor and the Hwy 40 and CR 129 corridors.

-Staff comments: The proposed wastewater treatment plant broadly improves community character in the Phippsburg area.
-The current open-pit lagoons will be removed and replaced by one building which processes wastewater in an enclosed space.
-The proposed system supports the continued maintenance and even growth of the Town of Phippsburg as a Tier 3 growth area.
-It will have no additional impact to adjacent properties or the community or County as a whole, and will have fewer visual and environmental impacts than the existing system.
+Staff comments: The proposed wastewater treatment plant will have little overall effect on community character in the Milner area.
+The current open-pit lagoons will be removed and the site reclaimed to a natural state, improving the agricultural character adjacent to the Yampa River.
+The lagoons will be replaced by one building on a different, smaller site, processing wastewater within the enclosed building.
+The proposed system supports the continued maintenance and even growth of the Town of Milner as a Tier 3 growth area.
+While the new site may have some different visual impacts to immediately adjacent properties, the overall proposal has fewer visual and environmental impacts than the existing system.